karmaniverous/entity-client-dynamodb/guides/querying-with-querybuilder.md

 Notes

 - When any projection is present, the adapter auto-includes the entity uniqueProperty and any explicit sort keys at runtime to preserve dedupe/sort invariants.
-- When your EntityClient is constructed from `createEntityManager(config as const)`, index tokens (ITS) and per-index page keys are inferred automatically.
+- When your EntityClient carries a config literal type (CF), index tokens (ITS) and per-index page keys are inferred automatically.

 Related